Hamster: A Large-Scale Study and Characterization of Developer-Written Tests: Research Questions

 For example, in the Adempiere project~\cite{adempiere}, the helper method \smalltt{setGardenWorldClientExists} creates a mocked \smalltt{MClient} object and delegates to another helper for mocking a \smalltt{Query}.
 These helpers are reused across tests to configure consistent test states.

 \textit{Patterns and characteristics of test assertions.} Assertions verify test outcomes, and their patterns reveal sophistication in developer practices.
-Across 1,697,196 tests with 6,922,089 assertions, we classified them into types: equality assertions (23.9\%), assertion wrappers (21.0\%), truthiness assertions (16.7\%), string assertions (14.8\%), and collection assertions (8.2\%) are the most prevalent.
+Across 1,697,196 tests with 6,922,089 assertions, we classified them into different types: equality assertions (23.9\%), assertion wrappers (21.0\%), truthiness assertions (16.7\%), string assertions (14.8\%), and collection assertions (8.2\%) are the most prevalent ones.
 Assertion wrappers---which are assertion entry-point methods (e.g., \smalltt{assertThat} in Hamcrest~\cite{hamcrest})---delegate to more specialized assertions and enable expressive composition.

 \textbf{Assertion chaining.} Assertion chaining refers to the practice of linking multiple verification conditions together, encoding intricate logic and assertion semantics.
 Chained assertions begin with an assertion wrapper (e.g., \smalltt{assertThat}) applied to a target object, followed by a sequence of chained method calls.
-For instance, in \smalltt{assertThat(map).isNotNull().containsEntry().containsEntry()}~\cite{springcloud}, an assertion chain is used to first assert that the map is not null, before asserting that it contains two key entries.
-61,466 tests (3.6\%) contain assertion chains with two or more assertions on the wrapper, with an average chain length of 3.4 and a maximum of 358.
+For instance, in the following assertion from the Spring Cloud Gateway project~\cite{springcloud}, an assertion chain is used to first assert that the map is not null before asserting that it contains two key entries: \smalltt{assertThat(map).isNotNull().containsEntry().containsEntry()}.\\ Overall, 61,466 tests (3.6\%) contain assertion chains with two or more assertions on the wrapper, with an average chain length of 3.4 and a maximum of 358.

 \textbf{Grouped assertions.} Grouped assertions (e.g., JUnit's \smalltt{assertAll}) execute all sub-checks regardless of any failures, aiding in the debugging process.
-We found 7,093 instances (<1\% of tests) of grouped assertions, such as this example from the AWS SDK project, which bundles endpoint checks: Although less common and harder to implement, grouped assertions aid developers by streamlining troubleshooting.
+We found 7,093 instances (<1\% of tests) of grouped assertions, such as this example from the AWS SDK project~\cite{aws-sdk-java-v2}: Although less common and harder to implement, grouped assertions aid developers by streamlining troubleshooting.

 \textbf{Assertions within helper methods.} Assertions are often added to helper methods so multiple tests can reuse the same code.
 Our examination found that 175,248 (10.3\%) of the test cases employ helper methods for assertions.